azn-abel/mikus-neon-world/README.md

 development, but also to express our appreciation for Japanese culture and Hatsune Miku.

-Thank you for the time and efforts you all have dedicated ot this competition.
+Thank you for the time and efforts you all have dedicated to this competition.
 We look forward to hearing the results!

 All the best,